 Always Wear PPE

 While PPE (Personal Protective Equipment) is crucial to prevent coronavirus from spreading, they are particularly important for professional cleaners.
 Under no circumstances should you remove your PPE while cleaning, disinfecting, or taking out the trash.
-Face masks can minimize the spread of the virus, but you might also need extra equipment, like eye protection or using a disposable gown or apron in case you’re using harsh chemicals.
+Face masks can minimize the spread of the virus, but you might also need extra equipment, like nitrile gloves, eye protection or using a disposable gown or apron in case you’re using harsh chemicals.
+It is also important to know what do nitrile gloves protect against, as well as the other protective equipment.
 Disposing of your PPE is equally important as well, so make sure that you’re removing your gloves and any other protective equipment and be careful not to touch their surfaces.
 Store your used PPE in a disposal trash bag, throw them away then wash your hands thoroughly.
 Make sure that you’re storing cleaning chemicals in a safe area and that they’re properly labeled to avoid any accidents.

 When it comes to cleaning and disinfecting, you can find plenty of information online, so make sure you’re up to date with all of this information to make your job safer and easier.
 Be extremely careful when cleaning and disinfecting a property with a confirmed COVID-19 case, always wear your PPE, and maintain your hygiene at all times.